Open Access publishing is also known as ‘Gold Open Access’

 - Is the journal featured on DOAJ (Directory of Open Access Journals)?

 - Is the publisher a member of OASPA (Open Access Scholarly Publishers Association)?

-- On OASPA, you can find a listing of ‘Principles of Transparancy’, which is basically a list of characteristics thrustworthy Open Access publishers should have.
-If you’re in doubt, it’s well worth a consultation, although this list is very much common sense based – so not much surprises there … http://oaspa.org/principles-of-transparency-and-best-practice-in-scholarly-publishing/
+- On OASPA, you can find a listing of ‘Principles of Transparency‘, which is basically a list of characteristics trustworthy Open Access publishers should have.
+If you’re in doubt, it’s well worth a consultation, although this list is very much common sense based – so not much surprises there.

 - Does the journal have an impact factor?
-Clarivate Journal Citation Reports: when cross checked with DOAJ, Open Access Journals that have impact factors can be listed (such as has been done here )
+Clarivate Journal Citation Reports: when cross checked with DOAJ, Open Access Journals that have impact factors can be listed (e.g. here)

 - Is the journal featured on Web of Science? (check here and here)

 - A pretty useful list was also featured at the bottom of this blogpost by Gunther Eysenbach following the October 2013 Science article (Who’s afraid of peer review?), an article that – though it has been heavily criticized for its own questionably research methods and lack of peer review – does point out the need for heavy quality control when it comes to Open Access Journals (one could argue that this problem is not only limited to OA journals, but as OA publishing has become ‘big business’ the focus tends to be on this form of publishing).

 Software such as Open Journal Systems and Open Monograph Press (both by Public Knowledge Project) have made online publishing relatively easy.
 If you want to have a go yourself, check these resources:

 - Open Access Publishing Citation Advantage Bibliography by A. Ben Wagner

 - Practical guide for starting up an Open Access Journal